 - Sport Real Estate: Facility Financing and Development

-Kelli Kearly is the career coordinator for all sport management students.
-Kelli works closely with employers, students, and faculty to ensure every sport management student is adequately prepared for their career after graduation through networking, training, and personalized career guidance.
-If you have career needs throughout the year, please contact Kelli at email@example.com or 734-764-2733.
+Kelli Kearly is the Sport Management outreach & employer engagement coordinator.
+Kelli works closely with employers, students, and faculty to ensure every Sport Management student is adequately prepared for their career after graduation through networking, training, and personalized career guidance.
+If you have career needs throughout the year, please contact Kelli at [email protected] or 734-764-2733.

 Forms & Bulletins